Benjamin Moser: Sontag: Her Life and Work

 In February 2023, it was announced that Kristen Stewart would be playing Sontag in a film adaptation of the book, directed by Kirsten Johnson.

 The Upside-Down World: Meetings with the Dutch Masters

 In 2022, Moser published The Upside-Down World, a personal account of his moving to the Netherlands when he was young, and his encounters with the Dutch artists of the age of Rembrandt and Vermeer.

 The book was praised as "a personal and stirring guide to the great Dutch painters … an excellent companion to the Dutch galleries: conversational and congenial, essayistic and elevating" by Sebastian Smee in the Washington Post.

-The Wall Street Journal wrote that "Benjamin Moser confronts the world through the eyes of Vermeer, Rembrandt, Hals and others.
-He is an exemplary museumgoer, the kind we should all aspire to be … Here, Moser interweaves personal memoir with observations he has gleaned from years of faithful looking at Dutch paintings."
+The Wall Street Journal wrote that "Benjamin Moser confronts the world through the eyes of Vermeer, Rembrandt, Hals and others. (…) [He] is an exemplary museumgoer, the kind we should all aspire to be. (…) Mr. Moser interweaves personal memoir with observations he has gleaned from years of faithful looking at Dutch paintings."